 Brent Thompson helps to advance the Foundation’s efforts to build a healthier, more equitable America through strategic communications.
 He works with RWJF’s Healthy Children and Families group as well as the Foundation’s New Jersey grantmaking program.
 Earlier in his career at RWJF, he developed and led national campaigns to support expansion of health care coverage, more supportive environments for children experiencing trauma, and the healthy development of infants and toddlers.
 Thompson has managed numerous opinion research initiatives, including focus groups and polling, to gain insights related to the Foundation’s strategies and mission.

-Before joining the Foundation, Thompson spent nearly a decade as director of communications at the William Penn Foundation (WPF), a $2 billion philanthropy advancing the quality of life in Greater Philadelphia through strategic grantmaking in the environment, children’s futures, and the arts.
+Before joining RWJF, Thompson spent nearly a decade as director of communications at the William Penn Foundation (WPF), a $2 billion philanthropy advancing the quality of life in Greater Philadelphia through strategic grantmaking in the environment, children’s futures, and the arts.
 In addition to serving as WPF’s chief communicator, he worked with program staff to make effective communications investments and provided technical assistance to a wide range of grantees.
-Thompson was one of the leaders of WPF’s cross-functional media grantmaking team that helped to establish several public interest news operations in the region.
-While at WPF, he was also an adjunct professor at the University of Pennsylvania, teaching marketing and communications for nonprofit organizations at the Fels Institute, Penn’s graduate public policy program.
+Thompson was one of the leaders of WPF’s journalism grantmaking team that helped to establish several public interest news operations in the region.
+While at WPF, he was also an adjunct instructor at the University of Pennsylvania, teaching marketing and communications for nonprofit organizations at the Fels Institute, Penn’s graduate public policy program.

-From 2005 through 2011, Thompson was a trustee of the Council of New Jersey Grantmakers, serving in a variety of leadership roles, including vice chair.
-He has also been a volunteer at a free health clinic in Washington, D.C., and with his hometown United Way, where he was named volunteer of the year in 2008.
+Thompson was a board member of Philanthropy Network Greater Philadelphia from 2015 through 2021.
+From 2005 through 2011, he was a trustee of the Council of New Jersey Grantmakers, serving in a variety of leadership roles, including vice chair.
+He has also been a volunteer at a free health clinic in Washington, D.C. and with his hometown United Way, where he was named volunteer of the year in 2008.